TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapters/appendix-characters.md

 ## Qa'lir and Qa'por

-The first of the Olinar-Elydir, Qa'lir, travelled to Renaura to overthrow King Morcant and place a puppet in his place.
+The first of the Olinar-Elydir, Qa'lir, travelled to Denaura to overthrow King Morcant and place a puppet in his place.

 Qa'lir's symbol is a rope burning in the middle.
 The symbol on the